Getting started Tutorial

 UML designer viewpoints

-Five viewpoints are specified on the UML designer each bringing the following views:
+Four viewpoints are specified on the UML Designer each bringing the following views:

 - Package hierarchy diagram